When should you do a gastroscopy? Is frequent FGD harmful to health, and how often is such a study recommended? Indications for diagnostics

 How is fibrogastroduodenoscopy performed?

-Situation 1 - nothing bothers you from the gastrointestinal tract and nothing hurts
+Situation 1 – Nothing from the gastrointestinal tract bothers you and nothing hurts

 This is the period of time during which: